Zeuhz-Droid/The-trillo-Project-Remake/README.md

 ## 17/01/2022

-Completed the project and wrote some media queries to it as well.
+Completed the project and wrote some media queries to it as well.\

+## 23/01/2022

+Sorry, i have been away, so been busy.
+Anyohz, i just added a dropdown feature `without functionality --no javascript` to the user nav as a user profile navigation.
+It panned out well enough.